 Having said that, let’s move on to something more interesting: your trip to Barcelona.
 Every time someone asks me for advice while planning a visit to Barcelona, I answer the following: “get lost in Ciutat Vella”.
 But, of course, although you can’t go wrong in the Gothic Quarter, sometimes wandering the streets as well as finding the most incredible places may not be so easy…

 That is why I prepared a walking tour with some of my favourite (and sometimes almost hidden) places, including the most interesting landmarks of the neighbourhood.
 Following this tour you will enjoy the Gothic Quarter, La Rivera and El Born as a local, but without skipping those places that are a must for tourists.

 How to visit the Gothic Quarter in Barcelona

 I put together this tour trying to get the best views from streets and passages, and showing some of the many possibilities you have.
 However, I encourage you to get off the beaten path and explore those corners that catch your attention.
 Only then will you have a unique experience.

 The walking tour starts at Plaça Catalunya, a centric place and easy to find, and from there it goes into the alleys of the Gothic Quarter.
 The tour is divided into three parts that could be done independently.
 Each one is approximately 1 hour, considering stops and enjoying the walk (unless you love taking photos and spending a lot of time visiting interiors – myself included).
-These three parts were meant to be done together, stopping for a coffee in front of the cathedral, and having lunch in El Born area.
+These three parts were meant to be done together, stopping for a coffee in front of the cathedral, and grabbing a bite in El Born area.
 Naturally, this is just an example, but it doesn’t sound bad at all, does it?